kq1231/timely/tasks.md

 ---

-- Test on emulator + actual device
+- Test on emulator || actual device
+- Remove the date
+- Tab2 is for repeat activities only
+- Date will be calculate at 12 night
+- "tab_2_current_activities.json"